Table of Contents

 The following command creates a layer in the private directory:

-SPC : configuration-layer/create-layer RET
+SPC SPC configuration-layer/create-layer RET

 Any configuration layers you create must be explicitly loaded in ~/.spacemacs.